Kraken

 To make comparing even easier we came up with the Finder Score.
 Supported coins, account fees and features across 28 cryptocurrency trading platforms are all weighted and scaled to produce a score out of 10.
 The higher the score, the better the exchange—simple.

-The Filecoin (FIL) coin price is $1.34 USD, which is +0.28% higher than the previous day's trading price of $1.34 USD.
-Over the past 30 days, FIL's price has changed by -34.79%, from $2.06 USD to the current price of $1.34 USD.
-Compared to this time last year, Filecoin's coin price has seen a decrease of -79.32%.
+The recent Filecoin (FIL) price is $1.27 USD per coin, which is +1.52% higher than the previous day's trading price of $1.25 USD.
+Over the past 30 days, FIL's price has changed by -5.18%, from $1.34 USD to the current price of $1.27 USD.
+Compared to this time last year, Filecoin's price has seen a decrease of -72.37% to its value as a cryptocurrency.

-Filecoin reached its all-time high price of $236.84 USD on April 1, 2021.
-After that, it dropped by -99.64% to its all-time low price of $0.85 USD on October 10, 2025.
-It has since climbed back up to its current price of $1.34 USD.
+Filecoin reached its all-time high of $236.84 USD on April 1, 2021.
+After that, it dropped by -99.64% to its all-time low of $0.85 USD on October 10, 2025.
+It has since climbed back up to its current price of $1.27 USD.

 Yes, you can buy Filecoin in Canada.
-Simply open an account with a crypto exchange that operates in Canada and supports Filecoin—like the ones in our curated list above—and place a buy order.
+Simply open an account with a crypto exchange that operates in Canada and supports Filecoin—like the ones in our curated list above—and place a "buy" order.
 For example, Kraken supports Filecoin and is a registered crypto exchange in Canada.

 Because Filecoin is decentralized, it isn't tied to any single country.
 That means you can buy and sell it from anywhere in the world, including Canada, as long as you have internet access.